inet-framework/inet/doc/src/users-guide/ch-apps.rst

 TcpSessionApp
 ~~~~~~~~~~~~~

-Single-connection TCP application: it opens a connection, sends the
+A single-connection TCP application: it opens a connection, sends the
 given number of bytes, and closes.
 Sending may be one-off, or may be
-controlled by a “script” which is a series of (time, number of bytes)
+controlled by a "script" which is a series of (time, number of bytes)
 pairs.
-May act either as client or as server.
+It may act either as a client or as a server.
 Compatible with both IPv4
 and IPv6.

 Opening the connection